 Great white sharks have specific water temperature and salinity requirements that are difficult to replicate in captivity.
 They are most commonly found in temperate coastal waters and are adapted to live in a wide range of water temperatures.
 Maintaining these conditions in an aquarium setting would be challenging and costly.

-See also What do snails eat in a fish tank
+See also How to heat a fish tank without power

 In addition to their specific habitat requirements, great white sharks also have complex social behaviors that are difficult to accommodate in an aquarium environment.
 They are solitary animals and tend to migrate over vast distances, making it difficult to provide them with suitable companionship in captivity.